Hala-elmikkawy22/wordpress_lemp_docker/README.md

 Below is an example of how to use roles in a playbook:

     ---
+---
+#hosts: myhosts
-- hosts: myhosts
+-  hosts: all
+   remote_user: root
    become: yes
+   vars_files:
+    - group_vars/all.yml

    roles:
     - provisioning
+    - create_users
     - ssh
+    - docker
+    - docker-containers
+    - uwf
+    - mysql
-    - nginx
+    - wordpress
-    - PHP-FPM
+    - letsencrypt

 License